pbinkley/microcopying_1940/index.markdown

 firms in America and in Europe, such as Gaevert in Belgium, Systeme Lizy in France, Kohlux in Berne, Kontophot and Fotokopist in Berlin, Foto-Clark in Bonn, the Sellmannfilms in Stockholm.
-We ought to write to these firms and to all the <span style="page" id="page285">[p.285]</span> various learned societies and libraries doing microfilming there, explain what we have been doing, if necessary send them complete drafts of our proceedings, let them know we recognize their scholarly ability, that we want to cooperate, that we
+We ought to write to these firms and to all the <span class="page" id="page285">[p.285]</span> various learned societies and libraries doing microfilming there, explain what we have been doing, if necessary send them complete drafts of our proceedings, let them know we recognize their scholarly ability, that we want to cooperate, that we